 There are two pools within the park.
 Piscina Antilén is not far from the Japanese Garden and offers a great place to escape the heat while taking in the city and mountain views.
 This pool is open Fridays through Sundays in the summer and costs $7500 CLP per adult.

 Piscina Tupahue is slightly larger and sits close to the Mapulemu Garden.
-This pool is also open Fridays through Sundays in the summer and costs $6000 CLP per adult.
+This pool is open Tuesdays through Sundays in the summer and costs $6000 CLP per adult.

 We visited Santiago in the winter, so the pools were not open.
 But we heard that these pools get pretty busy in the summer, so it is best to go earlier in the day and avoid weekends.